-- i) In areas of best and most versatile agricultural land, prioritising the protection and enhancement of soils and the long term potential to create areas of best and most versatile land during reclamation of the site; - ii) Where opportunities allow, particularly for sand and gravel extraction in the flood plains of the rivers Swale and Ure, providing additional flood storage capacity to help to minimise flooding in upstream and downstream locations; - iii) Within the National Park and AONBs, enhancing the special qualities of the designated area and/or providing opportunities for the enjoyment and understanding of those special qualities; - iv) Within airfield safeguarding zones, particularly where reclamation for biodiversity is involved, ensuring that reclamation and afteruse proposals respect safeguarding constraints whilst maximising the potential restoration and afteruse benefits delivered by the site; - v) In proximity to important heritage assets, ensuring that the significance of assets and their settings is sustained and where practicable enhanced and, also where practicable, that opportunities to facilitate enjoyment of the asset are provided; - vi) Where the development is located within or adjacent to identified green infrastructure corridors, reflecting any locally agreed priorities for delivery of additional or enhanced green infrastructure and ecosystems services; - vii) In proximity to major settlements within and adjacent to the Plan area, and subject to local amenity considerations, providing enhanced opportunities for informal and formal public access and recreation; - viii) Promoting the delivery of significant net gains for biodiversity and the establishment of a coherent and resilient ecological network, based on contributing, where practicable, towards established objectives including the creation of Biodiversity Action Plan habitats, and seeking to deliver benefits at a landscape scale; - ix) Creating geodiversity benefits where appropriate including contributing towards the delivery of priorities identified in any relevant Geodiversity Action Plan.
+- i) In areas of best and most versatile agricultural land, prioritising the protection and enhancement of soils and the long term potential to create areas of best and most versatile land during reclamation of the site; - ii) Where opportunities allow, particularly for sand and gravel extraction in the flood plains of the rivers Swale and Ure, providing additional flood storage capacity to help to minimise flooding in upstream and downstream locations; - iii) Within the National Park and AONBs, enhancing the special qualities of the designated area and/or providing opportunities for the enjoyment and understanding of those special qualities; - iv) Within airfield safeguarding zones, particularly where reclamation for biodiversity is involved, ensuring that reclamation and afteruse proposals respect safeguarding constraints whilst maximising the potential restoration and afteruse benefits delivered by the site; - In proximity to important heritage assets, ensuring that the significance of assets and their settings is sustained and where practicable enhanced and, also where practicable, that opportunities to facilitate enjoyment of the asset are provided; - vi) Where the development is located within or adjacent to identified green infrastructure corridors, reflecting any locally agreed priorities for delivery of additional or enhanced green infrastructure and ecosystems services; - vii) In proximity to major settlements within and adjacent to the Plan area, and subject to local amenity considerations, providing enhanced opportunities for informal and formal public access and recreation; - viii) Achieving significant net gains for biodiversity which help create coherent and resilient ecological networks.
+Where practicable, proposals should contribute significantly to the creation of the habitats of particular importance in the local landscape seeking to deliver benefits at a landscape scale.
+This includes wet grasslands and fen in the Swale and Ure valleys and species-rich grassland on the Magnesian ridge; - ix) Creating geodiversity benefits where appropriate including contributing towards the delivery of priorities identified in any relevant Geodiversity Action Plan.

-Main responsibility for implementation of policy: NYCC, NYMNPA, CYC, Minerals and Waste industry Key links to other relevant policies and objectives Strategic Policies in Chapters 5, 6 and 7 and Policies D02, Objectives 9, 10, 11, 12 D04, D06, D07, D08, D09, D11, D12 Monitoring: Monitoring indicator 54 (see Appendix 3)
+Main responsibility for implementation of policy: NYCC, NYMNPA, CYC, Minerals and Waste industry

+Strategic Policies in Chapters 5, 6 and 7 and Policies D02, Objectives 9, 10, 11, 12 D04, D06, D07, D08, D09, D11, D12 Monitoring: Monitoring indicator 55 (see Appendix 3)